 - Writing requirements

-- Understanding the requirements engineering process
+- Understanding and Performing the requirements engineering process

 - John S Reel.
 Critical success factors in software projects.
 IEEE Software, 16(3):18–23, 1999.